Colorado Court Records

 Is it Worth it To Fight a Traffic Ticket in Colorado?

 Colorado residents may fight a ticket in court according to the provisions of state law.
-It often costs time, energy, and resources to fight a ticket.
-Offenders are usually advised to employ the services of a legal expert or a representing attorney.
-However, it is rewarding to overturn what could have been a traffic conviction in a court of law.
-When the court dismisses the ticket, no driving conviction against the defendant; essentially, the collateral consequences of a driving conviction are avoided.
+Offenders are usually advised to employ the services of a legal expert or a representing attorney, to better improve their chances of overturning a conviction.
+When the court dismisses the ticket, the collateral consequences of a driving conviction are essentially avoided.

 Ways to Fight a Traffic Ticket in Colorado

-It is crucial to have all the information about Colorado’s court rules of procedure before appearing in court.
-The first step to fighting a traffic ticket is to sign the ticket and enter a not guilty plea.
-Upon receiving the ticket, recipients must study the ticket and prepare all facts and evidence.
-If there are witnesses, they must be prepared to take the stand in support of the defendant.
-It is also important to get the services of a traffic attorney during this process.
+Ticketed motorists are usually advised to review Colorado’s court rules of procedure before appearing in court.
+The first step to fighting a traffic ticket is to sign the ticket and enter a not-guilty plea.
+Upon receiving the ticket, recipients may review the ticket and prepare their defense.
+If there are witnesses, they should be prepared to take the stand in support of the defendant.
+It may also be necessary to employ the services of a traffic attorney during this process.
 This is because the system abbreviates traffic case proceedings.
 For example, there are no pre-trial proceedings or the option of a jury trial.

-Subsequently, the alleged offender must go to the court in person on the date and time scheduled on the ticket.
+Subsequently, the alleged offender is expected to appear in court on the date and time scheduled on the ticket.
 Mail statements are not allowed in Colorado.
-At the hearing, the defendant must present their side of the case.
+At the hearing, the defendant may then present their side of the case.
 The judge or hearing officer will then review it and issue a verdict.
 If the defendant is found guilty, they may opt to appeal to a higher court for review.

 How to Fight a Traffic Ticket Without Going to Court

 Colorado state law allows attorneys to represent a defendant in court.
-The only exceptions are serious traffic offenses where the defendant is in custody and has to post bail to regain freedom.
+However, there are exceptions for more serious traffic offenses where the defendant is in custody and has to post bail to regain freedom.
 The state’s court system does not allow defendants to send in a written defense for the trial.

 How do You Get a Traffic Ticket Reduced in Colorado

-Selected traffic tickets can be reduced in Colorado provided the fulfils the required conditions.
+Selected traffic tickets can be reduced in Colorado, provided they satisfy the state’s eligibility requirements.
 The points assessment sheet provides the ticketed party a plea option and provides the chance to have their points reduced on the condition of prompt payment.
-However, it is applicable only to certain types of tickets.
-Summons are much more severe violations and have more severe penalties.
+However, this is applicable to certain types of tickets.
+Summons may be considered more severe, and, consequently, have more severe penalties.
 Unlike some other states, Colorado does not provide formal programs for reducing traffic tickets; it is the city or county court’s prerogative to do so; i.e., upon completing local driving courses.

 Can you Get a Speeding Ticket Dismissed in Colorado?